8 Simple Ways to Fix & Prevent Monstera Leaves Curling

 How to Raise the Humidity Around Your Monstera

-The best (and easiest) way to increase the air moisture around your Monstera is to use a humidifier.
+The best (and easiest) way to increase the air moisture around your Monstera is to use a plant humidifier.
 These devices allow you to provide reliable humidity for hours every day, and some also let you adjust the mist output or set an automatic timer.

 Another effective way to give your plant a moisture boost is misting.
 While it can definitely help, you need to use some care- spraying your plant with large droplets or leaving excessive moisture pooled on the leaves can cause problems with mold.
 Also, it’s just plain ineffective for achieving your humidity purposes.